- Data Portals

 The CSL computational facilities are operated and maintained by the NCAR Computational and Information Systems Laboratory (CISL) and supported by the NSF.

-Requesters must complete an online Allocation Request Form, which will be available soon, and attach a Request Summary document (PDF format).
+Requesters must complete an online Allocation Request Form and attach a Request Summary document (PDF format).

 The Request Summary document must provide a self-contained description of your project and allocation request.
 The Request Summary may be no more than eight (8) pages for Sections A-D below; Sections E-G must be included in the same uploaded document and are permitted an additional five (5) pages.
 The page limits apply to all requests, and it is strongly recommended that you follow the template below to help the panel locate required information within your request.